sharduls007/TrollOpinionMemes/README.md

 ## Pre-requisite

 Download glove.840B.300d.zip from http://nlp.stanford.edu/data/glove.840B.300d.zip
-Place it in dataset folder
+Unzip the file and place it in dataset folder

 ## How to run baselines